コンテンツにスキップ

 Shadow of Flower, 2014, 《Clay Broods Light》Collaboration Show

-(Collaboration with potter)
+(Collaboration with a ceramic artist)

 Sulwhasoo Cosmetic CF, Stillcut, 2014